JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 Import the data and add it as a layer to the Seep City map style in Mapbox Studio.

-###In Photoshop:
+###1.
+In Photoshop:

-_Note: These steps were developed using Photoshop CS4_
+_Note: These steps were developed using Photoshop CS4, and may not apply directly to other versions of Photoshop._

-To prep Photoshop raster layers for import into Illustrator, follow these steps:
+To batch prepare a set of raster layers in a Photoshop file for import into Illustrator, follow these steps:

-1. Duplicate full Photoshop map file
+1. Duplicate the full .psd file and open the duplicate
-2. Open duplicate
-3. Image > Mode > Greyscale
+2. Go to Image > Mode > Greyscale
-4. Make visible only the layers to vectorize
+3. Make visible only the layers you want to vectorize
-5. For all visible layers with effects, drag the effects to the layer trash.
+4. For all visible layers with Effects, drag the effects to the layer trash
-6. Delete each folder group (group only, not folder content)–Not sure if this was the reason for earlier trouble but do it to be safe, because it worked!
+5. Ungroup layer groups (delete the group folder only, not the folder content)
+    * Not sure if this was the reason for earlier trouble but do it to be safe, because it worked!

+	_Note: Steps 6 and 7 are unnecessary.
+Current pointsfile used in transformation seems to produce acceptable results, although 		there may be a way to create a photoshop layer that can be used for better groundtruthing of reference points._

-7. Use Single-row Marquee Tool to select top row of pixels in the design
+6. Use Single-row Marquee Tool to select top row of pixels on the canvas
-8. Add a one-pixel stripe across the top of each layer, as follows:
+7. Add a one-pixel stripe across the top of each layer, as follows:
     * Click on the layer to go there
-    * Shift-F5 (or Edit>Fill…) Black; Opacity 100%
+    * Shift-F5 (or Edit > Fill) Black; Opacity 100%
     * Go to next visible layer and repeat
-9. Go through each layer again making the pixels solid black as follows:
+8. Go through each layer again making all pixels solid black as follows:
     * Click on the layer to go there
     * Click on the icon of the layer
     * Change opacity to 100% (if not already)
-    * Command-click on the icon (selects all pixels not empty in the layer)
+    * Command-click on the icon (selects all non-empty pixels in the layer)
-    * Shift-F5 (or Edit>Fill…) Black; Opacity 100%
+    * Shift-F5 (or Edit > Fill) Black; Opacity 100%
-10. File > Scripts > Export layers to files…
+10. File > Scripts > Export layers to files
-    * File type PSD
+    * Select PSD as the file type
     * Visible layers only (checked)
     * Transparency (checked)
-    * Trim layers (checked)
+    * _Trim layers (checked)_

-This leaves each layer as its own file.
+    This exports each layer to its own file.

 Final layer-by-layer prep in Photoshop CS4 for Illustrator CS4:

+_Note: These steps can be automated using Actions._

 1. Open each layer by itself as an image in Photoshop
 2. Image > Mode > Bitmap… 680 pixels per inch and 50% threshold
 3. Save as PNG

-_The above steps can be automated using Actions_

-###In Illustrator:
+###2.
+In Illustrator:

 _The way that Joel is currently doing the conversion from raster to vector results in duplicate vector paths that need to be removed for successful export to DXF.
 Can we figure out how to convert to vector paths without duplicate paths?_

-From bitmap to .ai vectors
+To convert map layers from bitmap to .ai vector files:

 1. Open layer PNG in Illustrator
 2. Object>Live Trace>Tracing Options… click OK to bypass large image alert